townofdon/javascript-primer/course-material/14-logic-truthiness.md

 # Control Flow - Logic

-We covered conditionals a few lessons ago.
-However, our examples dealt with strictly `true` or `false` cases.
+Our examples until now have just dealt with strinctly `true` or `false` cases.

 In the real world, things are often not that cut and dry.
-What if some things are true and others false?
+Is the airplane ready for flight?
+That is a whole checklist of items (conditions that need to be satisfied).

-We need to figure out a way to boil something down to a `true` or `false` state.
+We need to figure out a way to boil lots of conditions down to a single `true` or `false` state.

 Enter the world of logic!